gregstewart/building-a-web-app-guided-by-tests/book outline.md

 Edit the index.html file

+### writing our first functional test ###
+I order to write our first functional test we need a test page and we'll be using a static version of the page we will be building as our starting point.

-bower, cucumber, selenium, web server
+cucumber, selenium, web server

 ###setting up our ci environment using codeship###
  * deploy to heroku